ctroy978/edsuite/README.md

 - `--timeout FLOAT` – HTTP timeout in seconds (default 180).
 - `--usage-metadata` – Embed token usage in output metadata.

+### Evaluation Rubric
+The evaluator scores each essay on two criteria plus a total:
+- **Criterion 1 – Question Response Quality (0–5 points)**: How well the student addresses the prompt, stays on topic, and responds directly.
+- **Criterion 2 – Use of Evidence (0–5 points)**: Quality and relevance of supporting details or references to the reading material.
+- **Total Score (0–10 points)**: Sum of the two criteria.
+Downstream tools can map this to a letter grade (default scale in `report_results.py` is 10 points = A).

+`--material` / `--material-file` should supply the full reading passage or a detailed summary of the text the students were assessed on. `--question` / `--question-file` provides the actual test question (the prompt the essays respond to).
+Pairing both gives the evaluator enough context to judge whether the response matches the prompt.

 ## Stage 4 – Reporting (`report/report_results.py`)
 - `--input/-i PATH` – JSONL input (default stdin).
 - `--output/-o PATH` – JSONL passthrough output (default stdout).